grame-cncm/faustdoc/src/tutorials/signal-api.md

 }
 ```

-Several options of the Faust compiler allow to control the generated C++ code.
+Several options of the Faust compiler allow control of the generated C++ code.
 By default computation is done sample by sample in a single loop.
 But the [compiler can also generate vector and parallel code](https://faustdoc.grame.fr/manual/compiler/#controlling-code-generation).
 The following code show how to compile in vector mode:

 ```C++
 static void test5()